tsbockman/checkedint/README.md

 ## Installation

-This module is available as a DUB package: http://code.dlang.org/packages/checkedint
+This library is available as a DUB package: http://code.dlang.org/packages/checkedint